backbonecabal/ycabal-docs/docs.any.sender/coreClient/README.md

 const signature = await userWallet.signMessage(ethers.utils.arrayify(id));
 const signedTx = { ...relayTx, signature };

-// send the transaction & get signed receipt from any.sender const receipt = await anySenderClient.relay(signedTx);
+// send the transaction & get signed receipt from Backbone Cabal const receipt = await anySenderClient.relay(signedTx);
 ```

 # Full example and walkthrough

-any.sender is a general-purpose transaction relayer and its only job is to guarantee your transactions get accepted in the Ethereum blockchain in a timely manner.
+Backbone Cabal is a general-purpose transaction relayer and its only job is to guarantee your transactions get accepted in the Ethereum blockchain in a timely manner.

 You can configure the payload as you like, but in this tutorial, we will just send a string message to an echo contract.

 Our example echo contract can be found [here](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#code).
-All transactions sent using any.sender are processed via our Relay contract to record a log that we completed the job (and thus enforce accountability).
+All transactions sent using Backbone Cabal are processed via our Relay contract to record a log that we completed the job (and thus enforce accountability).
 Check out the [Internal Transactions tab](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#internaltx) so see the previous echos!

 **Note**: The whole demo takes place on the Ropsten network, so ensure that any urls you use (e.g. etherscan, infura) are for that network.